 - Approach the person (or people) you want to name as the guardian(s) of your minor children.
-You’re asking them to take on what is one of the biggest responsibilities in life, so it’s important to make sure they’re willing and able.

 - The final thing to consider before sitting down to create your estate plan is what kind of final arrangements you want.
-Do you want to be cremated, and do you want a certain song to play at your ceremony?
+Do you want to be cremated and a certain song to play at your ceremony?
 Do you want to set up a scholarship fund, in lieu of flowers or gifts for your family?
 Some people don’t care about their final arrangements, but many view it as one last chance to leave an impression on their friends and family.
 If that’s you, then you need to spell it out in as much detail as possible.

 - General information about your family members, including pets.

 - Basic information detailing assets for a trust.

 - Name guardians for your minor children and pets.